ooni/ooni.org/content/support/glossary.md

 A way to perform DNS lookups using HTTPS.

+### DNS over TLS

+A way to perform DNS lookups using TLS.

+### DNS over UDP

+The standard way to perform DNS lookup over the internet.
+The client sends a one-off [UDP](#udp) packet to the server containing a query and awaits up until a given timeout to receive the response to the query.

 ### DNS query

 A DNS query (otherwise known as a "DNS request") is a request for information